yuchi/frontend-ng-loader-workspace/README.md

 - **Everything is deduped.**
   - If two different bundles include different versions of a package that both resolve a dependency range, *only the higher will be used*.
   - If two different bundles include the same version of a package, *only one of them __(undeterministically)__ will be used*.
-- **Only CommonJS modules are supported**, probably an issue in SystemJS with the heuristic used to determine the module format of the file.
 - **No combo loading**, currently.
 - **No preventive module dependency graph.**
 - **Only npm oriented _package.json_ files are supported**, but can be [extended externally (OSGi FTW)][npmi].